iluwatar/java-design-patterns/thread-pool/README.md

         new PotatoPeelingTask(5));

     // Creates a thread pool that reuses a fixed number of threads operating off a shared
     // unbounded queue.
-At any point, at most nThreads threads will be active processing
+At any point, at most threads will be active processing
     // tasks.
 If additional tasks are submitted when all threads are active, they will wait
     // in the queue until a thread is available. var executor = Executors.newFixedThreadPool(3);